 Students with an ACT score over 30 or SAT score (old version) of 700 or higher or SAT score (new version) of 37 or higher receive three (3) ENGL 1101-equivalent credits with a grade of "Satisfactory" and three (3) ENGL 1102-equivalent credits with a grade of "Satisfactory" unless they already have a transcripted grade for the course.

 Advanced Placement Options

-- Students who have achieved scores of 3 or 4 on the Composition and Literature or the Language and Literature Advanced Placement Examination administered by Educational Testing Service receive a grade of “Satisfactory” and three ENGL 1101-equivalent credits.
+- Students who have achieved scores of 3 or 4 on the Composition and Literature or the Language and Literature Advanced Placement Examination administered by Educational Testing Service receive a grade of “Satisfactory” and three ENGL 1101 or ENGL 1101P-equivalent credits.
 Students who receive a 5 on the same test(s) will receive two grades of “Satisfactory” and three ENGL 1101-equivalent credits and three ENGL 1102-equivalent credits.

-All mathematics courses except MATH 0015 have prerequisites.
-Students place into a course either by completing the prerequisite courses with a grade of C- or better (S in MATH 0015 and 0025) or by achieving appropriate scores on the ACT exam, SAT exam, or Compass mathematics placement exam.
+All mathematics courses except MATH 0015 and MATH 0090 have prerequisites.
+Students place into a course either by completing the prerequisite courses with a grade of C- or better or by achieving appropriate scores on the ACT exam, SAT exam, ALEKS exam, or Compass mathematics placement exam.
 For placement purposes, prerequisite coursework or placement examinations must have been taken within the last seven years.